lanieschemy/Bank-Customer-Churn/README.md

 ## Customer Churning
-Estimated the likelihood an existing customer will be churned based on predictors such as months on book, credit limit, customer age, dependent count, and average open to buy.
+Estimated the likelihood an existing customer will be churned at a bank based on predictors such as months on book, credit limit, customer age, dependent count, and average open to buy.

 ## How It's Made